discobots2587/2015-RecycleRush/README.md

 Students, please add your name to the contributors list when you commit code.

 Contributors:
-Nolan Shah, Thomas McDonald, Mason Cole
+Nolan Shah, Thomas McDonald, Mason Cole, Felicia Oentoro